pradyumnadav/SQL_Case_Studies/Case_Study_2.md

 <img width="398" alt="image" src="https://github.com/pradyumnadav/SQL_Case_Studies/assets/132384475/3c06cf85-71a2-4c38-8813-e0f97923a07b">

 ## 10. What was the volume of pizzas for each week?
+Use the FORMAT_DATETIME() function to find the day of week for each order placed.
+Then count the number of orders placed on each day of the week.

 ```sql
 SELECT FORMAT_DATETIME('%A', order_time) AS day_of_week, COUNT(order_id)
 FROM pizza_runner.customer_orders